wandb/docs/docs/guides/registry/intro.md

 - [Bookmark](./link_version.md) your best artifacts for each machine learning task.
 - [Automate](../model_registry/model-registry-automations.md) downstream processes and model CI/CD.
 - Track an [artifact’s lineage](../model_registry/model-lineage.md) and audit the history of changes to production artifacts.
-- [Configure](./configure_registry.md) viewer, member, or admin access to a registry for all org users.
+- [Configure](./configure_registry.md) viewer, member, or administrator access to a registry for all organization users.
 - Quickly find or reference important artifacts with a unique identifier known as aliases.
 - Use [tags](./organize-with-tags.md) to label, group, and discover assets in your Registry.